-Now our classroom becomes smart rooms.
-Overhead projections in teaching have become common in professional education.
+Our classrooms have become smart rooms.
+Overhead projections in teaching have become common.
 Primary education is also looking for dynamic changes with the incorporation of infographics.
 Visual aids can be outstanding teaching tools, whether you want to use them to teach your class or you want students to develop their own for a graded project.
 From learning activities to creative projects, find out how to put infographics to work in your classroom.

 Integrate infographics into learning activities.

 Irrespective of the subject, you can use infographics to teach your students.
-Visual aids are a smart way to produce you topics before your students.
-It does not only increase student interest and engagement but also helps students learn about subjects ranging from history and literature to math and science.
+Visual aids are a smart way to produce your topics before your students.
+It does not only increase students’ interest and engagement but also helps them learn about subjects ranging from history and literature to math and science.
 Depending on the level of your students and the subject you teach, you could use infographics in a number of learning activities.

-♦ By using an eye-catching visual graphic, you can introduce new modules in the classroom, and thereby generate interest of the students.
+- By using an eye-catching visual graphics, you can introduce new modules in the classroom, and thereby generate the interest of the students.

-♦ Use infographic for your storytelling presentation that will surely catch student attention with inspiring images.
+- Use an infographic for your storytelling presentation that will surely catch student attention with inspiring images.

 Use infographics in creative projects